nfagerlund/terraform-website/content/source/docs/enterprise-beta/guides/practices_part1.html.md

 ### Workspace Owner

-This individual owns a specific set of workspaces, which build a given Terraform codebase across several environments.
+This individual owns a specific set of workspaces, which build a given Terraform configuration across several environments.
 They are responsible for the health of those workspaces, managing the full change lifecycle through dev, UAT, staging, and production.
 They are the main approver of changes to production within their domain.

 Workspace Owners want:

-* A single dashboard to view the status of all workspaces that use their infrastructure codebase.
+* A single dashboard to view the status of all workspaces that use their infrastructure code.
 * A streamlined way to promote changes between environments.
-* An interface to set variables used by a codebase across environments.
+* An interface to set variables used by a Terraform configuration across environments.

 ### Workspace Contributor